Thoracic spine meningioma - recurrence

 No change to the enhancing T 2 hyperintense lesion within the left T10 transverse process, most likely be a hemangioma.

 Small T5-6 and C6-7 left paracentral disc protrusion is and right T8/T9 paracentral disc protrusion again noted.

 Conclusion: Recurrent meningioma occupying the left side of the spinal canal at T9 level with extension into the left T9/T10 and to a lesser extent T8/9 intervertebral foramina, displacing and distorting the cord without compression or intrinsic cord signal abnormality.
 There is a smaller anterior intradural component just below the main lesion.

 Histology: The sections show a moderately cellular meningioma.
-The tumour forms whorls.
+The tumor forms whorls.
 No sheeting arrangement is seen.
-The tumour cells have ovoid nuclei with no nuclear pleomorphism.
+The tumor cells have ovoid nuclei with no nuclear pleomorphism.
 There are up to 3 mitoses per 10 high power fields.
 No necrosis is seen.
-The tumour is present in the connective tissue.
+The tumor is present in the connective tissue.
 It is adjacent to but not invading into nerve bundles.
 No evidence of atypical or malignant meningioma is identified.
-The tumour cells are progesterone receptor negative.
+The tumor cells are progesterone receptor negative.
 The topoisomerase index is 2%.

-Spine meningiomas are slow-growing benign tumours usually resected surgically, and experiencing a recurrence index in about 10% of the cases.
+Spine meningiomas are slow-growing benign tumors usually resected surgically, and experiencing a recurrence index in about 10% of the cases.
 The main differential is made with spinal schwannomas, which can look very similar.